When should your employees be allowed to moonlight?

 Finally, and even more importantly, some states—like California—prohibit non-competes altogether.
 So, as always, it’s critical to know what is and isn’t OK in your state.

-Your best bet is to consult with experienced legal counsel if you feel you need to protect your practice by limiting employees’ right to work elsewhere, whether during or after employment.
+Your best bet is to consult with an expert if you feel you need to protect your practice by limiting employees’ right to work elsewhere, whether during or after employment.

 Be consistent when handling moonlighting requests